Hoglandets-IT/beetl/docs/getting-started.md

 ### Insertion/Deletion Transformers

 This basic flow has no insertion transformers defined, since they are a more advanced feature.
-You can read more about them in the insertion transformers documentation (/transformers/pre-insertion)
+You can read more about them in the  [transformers documentation](/transformers/using-transformers.html).

 ::: tip